BSS/OSS Academy

 CPQ Without Runtime Integration

-A new CPQ tool is deployed for sales channels, connected to a modern catalog.
-But downstream O2A is legacy.
-CPQ generates quotes for configurations that legacy COM cannot fulfil.
-Sales promises capabilities the stack cannot deliver.
+Modern CPQ connected to a new catalog, but downstream O2A is legacy.
+CPQ quotes configurations that COM cannot fulfil.
+Sales promises what the stack cannot deliver.

 CRM Replacement with Legacy O2A

-The CRM is replaced (e.g., Salesforce) but order-to-activate remains legacy.
-Every CRM feature that touches orders requires a custom adapter.
-CRM upgrades risk breaking the adapter layer — a permanent integration tax.
+CRM replaced (e.g., Salesforce) but O2A remains legacy.
+Every order-touching feature needs a custom adapter.
+CRM upgrades risk breaking it — a permanent integration tax.

 Common Transformation Myths